wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.in.3

 <p class=fip id=p3>
-3.&emsp;You are being blessed by every beneficent thought of any of your brothers anywhere.
+3. You are being blessed by every beneficent thought of any of your brothers anywhere.
 <sup>2</sup>You should want to bless them in return, out of gratitude.
 <sup>3</sup>You need not know them individually, or they you.
 <sup>4</sup>The light is so strong that it radiates throughout the Sonship and returns thanks to the Father for radiating His joy upon it.